 • The first part of coverage is the cost of the vaccine medication itself.
 The vaccine is a prescription medication.

-• The second part of coverage is for the cost of giving you the vaccine.
-(This is sometimes called the "administration" of the vaccine.)
+The second part of coverage is for the cost of giving you the vaccine.
+(This is

 What do you pay for a Part D vaccination?

 What you pay for a Part D vaccination depends on three things: